Introduction to Machine Learning: Rejection sampling

-As a consequence, in order to simulate $f_Z$, one must choose $a$ so that $f_Z(z)$ is proportional to $g(z) a(z)$, which, (assuming that $g(z) > 0$ whenever $f_Z(z) > 0$), requires that $a(z)$ is proportional to $f_Z(z)/g(z)$.
-Since $a(z)$ must take values in $[0,1]$, but should otherwise be chosen as large as possible to ensure that fewer iterations are needed, one should take
+As a consequence, in order to simulate $f_Z$, one must choose $a$ so that $f_Z(z)$ is proportional to $g(z) a(z)$, which (assuming that $g(z) > 0$ whenever $f_Z(z) > 0$) requires that $a(z)$ is proportional to $f_Z(z)/g(z)$.
+Since $a(z)$ must take values in $[0,1]$, but should otherwise be chosen as large as possible to ensure that fewer iterations are needed, one typically takes

-where $c = \max\{f_Z(z)/g(z): z\in\mR^d\}$, which must therefore be finite.
+where $c = \max\{f_Z(z)/g(z): z\in\CR_Z\}$, which must therefore be finite.
 This fully specifies a rejection sampling algorithm for $f_Z$.
 Note that $g$ is free to choose (with the restriction that $f_Z(z)/g(z)$ must be bounded), and should be selected so that sampling from it is easy, and the coefficient $c$ above is not too large.